 He declined to comment on the developments, including those regarding the six people who worked under his management.

 Some of those people were busy working during the management change; some were overheard pondering their fate.

 In the meantime, Petcom brought in some of its workers from other locations to give the Lluidas Vale property a facelift immediately after the take-over.

-They repainted buildings, power-washed sections of the property, placed price panels on a large sign that previously was neglected, and oversaw the filling of an underground gas tanks that had gone empty.
+They repainted buildings, power-washed sections of the property, placed price panels on a large sign that previously was neglected, and oversaw the filling of an underground gas tank that had gone empty.

 They claimed that they also paid an outstanding electricity bill they found amounting to roughly $112,000.